The most popular books in English

 Joe Dever

-The Chasm of Doom is the fourth book in the award-winning Lone Wolf book series created by Joe Dever and illustrated by Gary Chalk.
+The Jungle of Horrors is the eighth book in the award-winning Lone Wolf book series created by Joe Dever.

 Bharati Mukherjee